renatomaia/coutil/doc/manual.md

 ### `socket:close ()`

 Closes socket `socket`.
-Note that sockets are automatically closed when their handles are garbage collected, but that takes an unpredictable amount of time to happen.
+Note that sockets are automatically closed when they are garbage collected, but that takes an unpredictable amount of time to happen.

 In case of success,